3. The Basics of PHP

 <?php

-// Strict adherence to function parameter types
+// strict adherence to function parameter types

 declare (strict_types=1);

-// sequential processing of a text file
+// sequential operation of a text file

-// each line is stored in a dictionary in the form login => uid:gid:infos:dir:shell
+// each line is put into a dictionary in the form login => uid:gid:infos:dir:shell

-// Set the file name
+// set the file name

 $INFOS = "infos.txt";

-// open it for writing
+// we open it in creation

 if (!$fic = fopen($INFOS, "w")) {